Engee documentation

 The output of the status port appears earlier in the time step than the output of the integrator block output port.
 Use the status port to open algebraic circuits in these simulation scenarios:

-Creating self-resetting integrators
+Creating self resetting integrators

-The block state port Integrator helps you avoid an algebraic loop when creating an integrator that resets itself based on the value of its output data.
+The block state port of Integrator helps you avoid an algebraic loop when creating an integrator that resets itself based on the value of its output data.
 Consider the following model.

-This model attempts to create a self-setting integrator by feeding the integrator output subtracted from 1 back into the integrator’s reset port.
+This model attempts to create a self-setting integrator by feeding the integrator output subtracted from 1 back into the integrator reset port.
 However, the model creates an algebraic loop.
 To calculate the integrator block output, the software must know the value of the block reset signal, and vice versa.
 Since these two values are interdependent, the software cannot determine either value.
 Therefore, an error message appears when attempting to model or update this model.

 The following model uses the integrator state port to avoid the occurrence of an algebraic loop.